How to Recognize the 4 Types of Diabetic Neuropathy

 Diabetic neuropathy is actually nerve damage which is caused by diabetes.
 In case a person has had diabetes for an extended period of time, mainly if they had difficulties controlling their diabetes, they might get neuropathy symptoms such as numbness, tingling, and burning.

-As a matter of fact, according to estimations, more than 70 percent of people who have diabetes will probably have this issue.
+As a matter of fact, according to estimations, more than 70 percent of those who have diabetes will probably have this issue.
 Often, the diabetic nerve damage happens when the nerves are exposed to inflammation, high blood glucose and decreased supply of blood.

-This is the most common type of neuropathy which affects people with diabetes.
+This is the most common type of neuropathy which affects those with diabetes.
 Usually, the symptoms start in the legs and feet; then they move to the arms and hands.
 So, the symptoms are:

 This type of neuropathy is known by the name radiculoplexus neuropathy, proximal neuropathy, diabetic amyotrophy and femoral neuropathy.

 As a matter of fact, this type impacts the nerves in the legs, thighs, buttocks, and hips.
 Usually, the symptoms are felt only on one side of the body, and they might improve with time.
 So, the symptoms are:

 - Acute pain in the buttock, hip or thigh

 - Abdominal swelling in case the nerves are involved